Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/2-upload-photos.md

 In effect, **master.html** becomes a template for output, and you customize the output for each page by passing a variable named `message` into the template and referencing that variable in the template using `{{ ... }}` expressions.

+### Control-of-flow expressions

 ### Static files

 Most Web sites contain images, style sheets, and other static files that don't change as the application executes.
 Flask looks for these files in a special subdirectory named "static."

+TODO: Finish this section.

 ## Create the Contoso Travel Web site

 A Web site begins with basic assets such as HTML, CSS, and images.
-Let's start by downloading a set of assets and getting a basic Web site up and running in Flask.
+Let's put the concepts that you've learned to work by downloading a set of assets and getting a basic Web site up and running in Flask.

 1. Create a directory on your hard disk in the location of your choice.
 This will be the *project directory* and will hold all of the files that comprise the Web site.